M-Line Trolley

+The trolley is operated by the McKinney Avenue Transit Authority (MATA), a non-profit organization.
+The trolley is free to the public thanks to donations, as well as a joint operating subsidy from Dallas Area Rapid Transit (DART) and the Uptown Improvement District.

 History

 Metropolitan Dallas had an extensive network of streetcar lines from the late 19th century through 1930s.
 Before the McKinney Avenue Transit Authority (MATA) began operations in 1989, the last streetcar ran in Dallas until January 1956.
 Numerous maps of the old trolley routes are available online.

 During the 1980s, there was a movement to restore streetcar service in Dallas's Uptown neighborhood after some of the original rails were uncovered on McKinney Avenue.
 At 2:08 a.m. on January 14, 1986, 30 years exactly after the last scheduled service of Dallas streetcars, MATA signed a lease for the Bowen Avenue car barn.
 New rails were first laid in September 1988 near Hall Street.
 The initial infrastructure would be in place in the summer of 1989.
 On July 22, 1989, Dallas saw a return of the streetcar as car 122 broke a celebratory banner.

 In 1995, the agency had to fix subsidence in Cole Avenue causing a dip in the tracks between Hall and Bowen Streets.
 About 200 feet of track was replaced.

 By the late 1990s, it became apparent that the 110-year-old brick pavement on McKinney Avenue could no longer support modern-day car, truck and bus traffic.
 Repairs began in July 1999 and were completed in December 2000.
 The street was repaved with concrete brick and most of the old brick was saved for sidewalks and other amenities.
 Work was done on one lane of the street at a time.
 Many times the streetcars were rerouted, sometimes with a shoofly.
 For several months the north loop was inaccessible due to utility work at Allen and McKinney.